 Jane and John Pontius, Rockville residents, said they were excited to come back to another fun-filled festival.

 “We have been coming to the PUMC strawberry festival for many years.
 We usually bid on restaurant certificates and jewelry in the silent auctions,” the couple said.
 “Every year the festival is bigger and better – we enjoy it more each year!”

 The proceeds of the Strawberry Festival will benefit 20 local charities, including the Excel Institute, Child Savers, the Montgomery Avenue Women’s Shelter, Stepping Stones Shelter, Christ House, Wesley Theological Seminary and many more.

 Did you buy some strawberries at the festival?
-Here are a few ideas about what you can do with the tasty fruit -- whether you want to eat it, drink it or use it to pamper yourself!
+Here are a -- whether you want to eat it, drink it or use it to pamper yourself!